 With sociopaths in charge, we could very well see the Milgram experiment reenacted on a national scale.
 In the experiment, you may recall, researchers asked members of the public to torture subjects (who, unbeknownst to the people being recruited, were paid actors) with electric shocks, all the way up to what they believed were lethal doses.
 Most of them did as asked, after being assured that it was “all right” and “necessary” by men in authority.
 The men in authority today are mostly sociopaths.

 One practical issue worth thinking about is how you, as someone with libertarian values, will manage in a future increasingly controlled by sociopaths.
 My guess is poorly, unless you take action to insulate yourself.
-That’s because of the way almost all creatures are programmed by nature.
-There’s one imperative common to all of them: Survive!
+That’s because of the way nature programs almost all creatures.
+They all share an imperative: Survive!
 People obviously want to do that as individuals.
 And as families.
 In fact, they want all the groups that they’re members of to survive, simply because (everything else being equal) it should help them to survive as individuals.
 So individual Marines want the Marine Corps to survive.
 Individual Rotarians want the Rotary Club to prosper.
 Individual Catholics leap to the defense of the Church of Rome.